yassine-hamoudi/yassine-hamoudi.github.io/index.md

 12. **A Near-Optimal Quantum-Accelerated Monte Carlo Estimator for Nested Expectations**
    Jose Blanchet, Yassine Hamoudi, Mario Szegedy, Guanyang Wang
-   *Accepted as a Spotlight Talk at the 39th Conference on Neural Information Processing Systems (NeurIPS 2025).*
+   *Accepted as a Spotlight at the 39th Conference on Neural Information Processing Systems (NeurIPS 2025).*
    [[arXiv]](https://arxiv.org/abs/2502.05094)

 11. **The NISQ Complexity of Collision Finding**